Best Dumbbell Leg Workouts for Women [6 week plan]

 [A] Sit on the floor at the edge of a bench or aerobic step.

-[B] Extend your legs and roll the barbell on top of your thighs and rest it on your hips.
-(For a comfortable hip thrust, place a squatting pad or towel on the part of your hips where the barbell will sit).
+[B] Extend your legs and place a dumbbell on your hips.
+(For a comfortable hip thrust, place a squatting pad or towel on the part of your hips where the dumbbell will sit).

 [C] Plant your feet on the ground and bring your feet close to your booty.